 iPage gives you unlimited domain names and databases, but bandwidth is capped at 100,000 visitors.
 InMotion Hosting ’s Power plan has a limit of 50 databases, 50 websites, and 200 subdomains, but if you need more you can easily upgrade to the Pro plan.

 For WordPress hosting plans, iPage gives you two options while InMotion Hosting gives you four. iPage’s WP Starter comes with unlimited storage and bandwidth, a custom control panel, and several preinstalled themes.
 InMotion Hosting’s lowest-tier WordPress plan is not only cheaper but also includes a lot of extra features.

 InMotion Hosting WordPress Hosting

-Although both hosts attempt upsells, iPage is the worse offender, automatically adding a bunch of different paid upgrades to your cart at checkout.
+Although both hosts attempt upsells, iPage is the worst offender, automatically adding a bunch of different paid upgrades to your cart at checkout.
 These options effectively double your costs.

 InMotion Hosting is not only cheaper than iPage in the long run, but it also gives you more tools, which I’ll expand on in the features section.

 Both Hosts Have Good Support, but InMotion Hosting Is More Knowledgeable

 InMotion Hosting and iPage offer 24/7 support through live chat and phone.
 InMotion Hosting also offers support via email and ticket, as well as two different customer service phone numbers, one for US clients and another for international callers.
 You can even contact them through Skype.